Harasis

-Harasis is the Hinawi bedouin tribe of Oman.
+Harasis is the Hinawi Bedouin tribe of Oman.
 They arrived in the Jiddat al-Harasis desert of Dhofar Governorate in the late 19th century.
-Harasis people (about 1000-2000 people in the Jiddat al-Harasis are reported to be of different identity compared to the Bedu nomads.
-They speak the Harsusi language; though they are reported to be increasing their use of the Mehri language, which is more dominant in the area, and are bilingual in Arabic.
+Harasis people (about 1000-2000 people) in the Jiddat al-Harasis are reported to be of different identity compared to the Bedu nomads.

+They speak the Ḥarsusi language; though they are reported to be increasing their use of the Mehri language, which is more dominant in the area, and are bilingual in Arabic.